 Camp Backcountry has developed guidelines and expectations to ensure a safe and supportive environment for all campers.
-The Camp Directors work closely with staff to implement teaching strategies that encourage positive behavior, through use of positive guidance strategies.
+The Camp Director and Education Coordinators work closely with staff to implement teaching strategies that support positive behavior, through use of positive guidance strategies.
 Staff are trained on setting boundaries, but never use punishments, rewards, or timeouts.
-Our staff is trained on the basics of child development, to ensure expectations set are age appropriate.
+Our staff are trained on the basics of child development, to ensure expectations set are age appropriate.

 If initial staff efforts to redirect challenging behaviors have failed, we will follow a 3-step process:

-- 1) Conference with the parents to ensure we are all working towards the same goals for the child and come up with a support plan. - 2) The child will be put on a behavior modification plan.

-3) Suspension from camp.
+- 1) Conference with the parents to ensure we are all working towards the same goals for the child and come up with a support plan. - 2) The child will be put on a behavior modification plan. - 3) Suspension from camp.

-The Camp Director reserves the right to suspend a camper for the remainder of a camp session or for the duration of the summer if the camper behaves in a way that is considered to be detrimental to the quality and best interest of the camp or other campers.
+The Camp Director reserves the right to suspend a camper for the remainder of a camp session or for 12 the duration of the summer if the camper behaves in a way that is considered to be detrimental to the quality and best interest of the camp or other campers.

-If your child has any known social, emotional or behavioral challenges, we encourage you to include this information on the online paperwork on CampInTouch.
-No child will ever be discriminated against due to information disclosed.
+If your child has any known social, emotional, or behavioral challenges, we encourage you to include this information on the online paperwork on CampInTouch.
+No child will ever be singled out or treated differently due to information disclosed.
 This information helps our staff provide the best possible camp experience for your child.